lawrennd/snippets/_business/includes/institutional-character.md

 \notes{A major part of my job at Amazon was dealing with these tensions.
 As a scientist, initially working across the company, working with my team introduced dependencies and practices that impinged on the devolved autonomy.
 I face a similar challenge at Cambridge.
 Our aim is to integrate data driven methodologies with the classical sciences, humanities and across the academic spectrum.
 The devolved autonomy inherent in University research provides a similar set of challenges to those I faced at Amazon.}

 \notes{My role before Amazon was at the University of Sheffield.
 Those were quieter times in terms of societal interest in machine learning and data science, but the Royal Society was already convening a working group on Machine Learning.
 This was my first interaction with policy advice, I've continued that interaction today by working with the AI Council, convening [the DELVE group](https://rs-delve.github.io) to give pandemic advice, serving on the [Advisory Council for the Centre for Science and Policy](https://www.csap.cam.ac.uk/about-csap/people/governance/advisory-council/), and the [Advisory Board for the Centre for Data Ethics and Innovation](https://www.gov.uk/government/publications/advisory-board-of-the-centre-for-data-ethics-and-innovation/advisory-board-of-the-centre-for-data-ethics-and-innovation).
-I'm not an expert on the civil service and government, but I can see that many of the themes I've outlined above also apply within government.
-The ideas I'll talk about today build on the experiences I've had at Sheffield, Amazon, and Cambridge alongside the policy work I've been involved in to mak suggestions of what the barriers are for enabling a culture of data driven policy making.}
+I'm not an expert on the civil service and government, but I believe many of the themes I've outlined above also apply within government.
+The ideas I'll talk about today build on the experiences I've had at Sheffield, Amazon, and Cambridge alongside the policy work I've been involved in to make suggestions of what the barriers are for enabling a culture of data driven policy making.}

 \endif